A group of villagers

 APPLICATION LINK

-UPCOMING Spring Field Season (register intent on application link, program begins April 2024 on Fridays) Anth51 Archaeology Survey, Anth16L Basic Archaeology Lab, Anth57 Applied Archaeology Field Methods.
+Spring Field Season (register intent on application link, program begins September 2024 on Fridays) Anth51 Archaeology Survey, Anth 52 Arch Field Methods, Anth16L Basic Archaeology Lab, Anth57 Applied Archaeology Field Methods.
+See Website for Fall Season

-UPCOMING Summer Field Season (July 1-14, sign up on same application link, program will run every day for two weeks, includes campiing, Anth 52 (4 units) Archaeological Field Methods - see Clear Lake Archaeology Project webpage)
+Summer Field Season 2025 (Aug 10-23) every day for two weeks, includes camping, Anth 52 (4 units) Archaeological Field Methods - see Clear Lake Archaeology Project webpage)

 Program Description